 When I think of brussels sprouts, the first thing that comes to mind is the nutty flavor from roasting these little green gems.
 I'm not a huge fan of steamed or boiled sprouts (although these preparation methods do have their place) simply because they typically leave the sprout a mushy, watery mess that nobody wants to eat.
 On the other hand, roasting a sprout makes them crispy with a wonderful caramelization that melts in your mouth.

 It takes an extra minute to slice the sprouts by hand, but you can control the size of the slice pretty easily.
-For this recipe, I like them to be sliced just shy of 1/4″.
+For this recipe, I like them to be sliced just shy of ¼".
 This width will keep most of the sprout slices together with just some loss of the outer leaves to make the hash tender and really packed full of flavor.

 Final thoughts on the Brussels Sprouts and Bacon Hash: